-In December 2015, the Every Student Succeed Act (ESSA) was passed, encouraging education programs to provide evidence of effectiveness and impact in order to be federally supported.
-Evidencefor ESSA.org provides standards to assess the varying levels of strength of research for education products.
+The Every Student Succeed Act (ESSA) requires education programs to provide evidence of effectiveness and impact in order to be federally supported.
+The Department of Education's Office of Educational Technology provides standards to assess the varying levels of strength of research for education products.